 For more information on GDPR

 Whatever position data plays within your business, GDPR is important to bear in mind.
-For further information on the upcoming regulations, the Information Commissioner’s Office (ICO) have created a useful PDF guide.
+For further information on the regulations, the Information Commissioner’s Office (ICO) have created a useful guide to GDPR.

 How can Parasol help?

-At Parasol, we pride ourselves on being fully compliant and have already taken steps to ensure we stay that way once GDPR comes into play.
+At Parasol, we pride ourselves on being fully compliant and have already taken steps to ensure we stay that way.
 If you’re looking to update your preferred supplier list to ensure you’re working with GDPR compliant umbrella companies, consider working with us.

 DISCLAIMER: The information provided in this guidance is for information purposes only and does not constitute advice nor purports to be comprehensive or independently verified.
 The information contained in this memorandum has been prepared in good faith and with due care by Parasol, however, Parasol makes no representation, warranty, assurance or undertaking (express or implied) and no responsibility or liability is or will be accepted by the Parasol, its respective officers, employees, agents and affiliates in relation to the adequacy, accuracy, completeness or reasonableness of this guidance.
 It is the responsibility of any recipient/s of this guidance to obtain independent advice in respect of the matters addressed herein.
 All and any such responsibility and liability is expressly disclaimed.
 Therefore, the recipient/s of this guidance to the extent that they rely on the information contained herein do so entirely at their own risk.